Real Estate in Moscow, Russia

 We asked foreigners in Moscow what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats searching for homes in Moscow, often begin by researching online through various real estate websites and portals that cater to foreigners.
 They may also join expat forums and social media groups to seek advice and recommendations from fellow expats who have experience in the Moscow housing market.
 Another option for expats is to work with a local real estate agent who is familiar with the needs of foreign clients and can help navigate the complexities of the Russian property market.
 These agents can provide valuable insights into the best neighborhoods, rental prices, and available properties that suit the expat's preferences and budget.
 Expats may also consider reaching out to their professional network or colleagues who have already relocated to Moscow for recommendations on housing options and trustworthy real estate agents.
 Visiting Moscow and exploring different neighborhoods in person can also be helpful for expats to get a feel for the city and identify areas that align with their lifestyle and preferences.
 While visiting, they can attend open houses or schedule property viewings with real estate agents to find the perfect home.
 Lastly, expats should familiarize themselves with the local rental laws and regulations, as well as the required documentation for renting a property in Moscow.
-This will help ensure a smooth and hassle-free experience when securing a home in the city," explained one person living in Moscow, Russia.
+This will help ensure a smooth and hassle-free experience when securing a home in the city," said one person in Moscow.

 About the Author